 The very basic format of the test involves at least two parallel tubes installed.
 Two transducers (a transmitter and a receiver) are lowered down to the bottom of the shaft, and are pulled up.
 The transit time of an ultrasonic pulse through the concrete between the tubes is measured by a data logger.
-As UPV transducers are pulled up, the UPV is measured and recorded versus the elevation.
+As the transducers are pulled up, the ultrasonic pulse signal is collected at certain intervals.
 This provides engineers with a vertical profile of signal transit time.
 A modern CSL system uses an automated depth encoder to precisely record the position of the probes inside the access tubes.

 Analysis of CSL Results